Country: Indonesia (EAP)

 B. Project Financing

 The financing instrument elected for this project is a Recipient Executed Trust Fund (RETF) Grant.
-The source of financing for this Grant is the Extractives Global Programmatic Support (EGPS), housed within the World Bank.
+The source of financing for this Grant is the Global Partnership for Social Accountability (GPSA), housed within the World Bank.
 As per World Bank Trust Fund guidelines, given that this Trust Fund is smaller than US$5 million this Project is subject to World Bank procedures related to project preparation and supervision of Small RETF Grants.
-The Project cost is estimated to be US$500,000 to be financed completely by the EGPS grant as part of the partnership established with the GPSA to support social accountability initiatives in the extractives industry.
-Additionally, the World Bank will commit an annual Project supervision budget in the amount of US$20,000.
+The Project cost is estimated to be US$732,000 to be financed completely by the GPSA grant.

 A. Implementation Arrangements

-Flow of Funds: PWYP will directly draw down on the Designated Account in order to ensure smooth flow of funds for implementation of Project activities.
+Flow of Funds: AKATIGA will directly draw down on the Designated Account in order to ensure smooth flow of funds for implementation of Project activities.
 An Indicative Schedule of Advanced Payments and Final Reimbursement will be included in the Disbursement Letter.
-Requests for withdrawal of Grant funds will be made in accordance with a schedule (milestones) agreed between PWYP and the World Bank.
+Requests for withdrawal of Grant funds will be made in accordance with a schedule (milestones) agreed between AKATIGA and the World Bank.